Azure-Samples/storage-java-client-side-encryption/README.md

 Instructions:

-- Create a Storage Account through the Azure Portal and set up your Key Vault following the instructions on this post: https://azure.microsoft.com/en-us/documentation/articles/key-vault-get-started/ .
+- Create a Storage Account through the Azure Portal
+- Set up your Key Vault following the instructions on this post: https://azure.microsoft.com/en-us/documentation/articles/key-vault-get-started/.
 Make sure to permit 'get' and 'unwrapkey' options to the key you create using the following Powershell command:

 ```
   Set-AzureRmKeyVaultAccessPolicy -VaultName 'ContosoKeyVault' -ServicePrincipalName 853csbtd-485b-45f3-98f7-ec2301b7b44d -PermissionsToKeys get,unwrapkey